Practice Profile

 - Biodiversity Net Gain.

-Gabriel has a broad knowledge of environmental law from his studies and would like to continue to develop his practise in this area.
+Gabriel has a broad knowledge of environmental law from his studies and would like to continue to develop his practice in this area.
 He built on his knowledge while working as a paralegal at Leigh Day in their international department and recently co-wrote a chapter with Greg Jones KC in the upcoming book “The Aarhus Convention: Coming of Age?”

 Gabriel has a keen interest in the law relating to highways, commons and open spaces, having covered the area in depth as part of his pupillage under the supervision of Ned Westaway.
-Gabriel advised and assisted on:
+Gabriel has advised and assisted on:

 - Criminal liability for development on registered Town and Village Greens.